My Confession: 5 Minutes As Judas

 In the weeks leading up to the show, I experimented but I couldn’t find the right portrayal and I was really frustrated.
 Ed Ong, who acted as Jesus, during rehearsal demonstrated his portrayal of Judas.
 I was blown away.
 He was really, really good.
 For that short portrayal, I could see the craziness in his character.
 Absolutely amazing.
 When he did that amazing rendition, I felt very inadequate.
 I was nowhere close to the way he performed.

 Even though the easy way was to replicate what he did, I knew that I did not want to do that.
 You see, I didn’t just want to portray a crazy Judas.
 I wanted to showcase him to the best of my abilities.
 And even though it might be crazy to even attempt saying this, I wanted to change people’s perception of him.
-Because if not for Judas, the story of Jesus would have been radically different.

 Getting Into Character